OfficeDev/TrainingContent/OfficeAddin/05 Using modern JavaScript/Lab.md

     }
     ````

-1. Next, create new **utils** folder under **src/app** and then create a file named **excelTableUtil.ts** in it (**src/app/utils/excelTableUtil.ts**).
+1. Create new **utils** folder under **src/app** and then create a file named **excelTableUtil.ts** in it (**src/app/utils/excelTableUtil.ts**).
 This TypeScript class will contain helper functions for working with Excel tables with office.js.
-Notice the **ExcelTableUtil** constructor accepts details about the Excel table, including the name, location, and header details.
+Notice the `ExcelTableUtil` constructor accepts details about the Excel table, including the name, location, and header details.

     ````typescript
     /// <reference path="../../../node_modules/@types/office-js/index.d.ts" />